Chart Color Schemes

 Thornbury features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households account for 59.2% of all households, including 25.7% couples with children, 24.0% couples without children, and 8.4% single parent families.
-Non-family households constitute the remaining 40.8%, with lone person households at 33.3% and group households making up 7.4%.
-The median household size is 2.3 people, which is smaller than the Greater Melbourne average of 2.6.
+Family households dominate at 59.2% of all households, comprising 25.7% couples with children, 24.0% couples without children, and 8.4% single parent families.
+Non-family households make up the remaining 40.8%, with lone person households at 33.3% and group households comprising 7.4% of the total.
+The median household size of 2.3 people is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households